Creating a Culture of Public Impact

 To truly leverage this enhanced capacity, however, research must be informed by practical know-how and lived experience and put into practice with those outside the university.
 We need to recognize that, for too long, the culture of universities has reinforced patterns of exclusivity and enabled extractive research practices.
 In order for initiatives like ours to have any real impact, we have to start by building trust with our collaborators, engaging directly with communities, and creating space for mutually beneficial partnerships that draw on multiple perspectives and capabilities.

 As part of the Biden-Harris administration’s Year of Evidence in Action, we co-hosted an evidence forum with the White House in December 2022 on what the world needs now from universities to shape effective solutions to pressing social problems.
-We invite you to watch the conversation and contact us with questions or insights.
-You can also read more about that event here.
+We invite you to watch the conversation or read more about that event here.

 On our own campus, we launched a Scholars in Service program for faculty to pursue in-depth, hands-on learning through sabbaticals in government and non-profit organizations.
 Hear more from Stanford economist Gopi Shah Goda here on what a year in service at the White House looks like.
 We also helped establish a new set of fifteen faculty positions at Stanford - public impact professorships - with the goal of bringing to the university scholars who have a distinctive record of impact beyond academia.
 And we continue to cultivate, encourage, and fund external service and leadership experiences for Stanford faculty and students.